corsairmarks/combined_silfae_revisited/mod/README.md

     * Wargoals for each side of the special Containment
     * Diplomacy action block you from closing borders or declaring a rivalry with the Beep-Boops and vice versa
 * 3.1.1 Don't break the base game diplomacy rooms - fix is to name the new file to load _before_ the built-in file
+* 3.1.2 No longer ignore portrait duplication for the pre-scripted empire

 ## Source Code